jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

   * Take notes in class
     * ... on PDF lecture notes
     * ... on Office documents
-    * ... on blank sheets
+    * ... on blank, lined "paper"

 ---